Los Angeles Rams vs. Jacksonville Jaguars NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Rams stats and trends

-- In Los Angeles' 11 games this year, it has four wins against the spread.
+- Los Angeles has played 11 games, with four wins against the spread.

-- This season, the Rams are winless ATS when entering a game as a favorite of 13 points or more.

-- Los Angeles' games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Los Angeles has eclipsed the over/under in 54.5% of its opportunities this year (six times in 11 games with a set point total).

-- Los Angeles is 4-4 against the spread and 7-1 overall when the team piles up over 360.3 yards.
+- Los Angeles is 4-4 against the spread and 7-1 overall when the team picks up more than 360.3 yards.

-- The Rams have turned the ball over 14 times this season, eight more turnovers than the Jaguars have forced (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Jaguars.